25f2005869-glitch/python-calculator-project/README.md

 # python-calculator-project
 A simple Python CLI calculator that performs basic arithmetic operations using functions, loops, and exception handling.
-# Python CLI Calculator

-A simple command-line calculator built using Python.

 ## Features
 - Addition